scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 Python-C-API
 ------------

 #.
-Modify the example such that the function takes two input arguments, where
+Modify the numpy example such that the function takes two input arguments, where
-   the second is the preallocated output array
+   the second is the preallocated output array, making it similar to the other numpy examples.
 #.
 Modify the example such that the function only takes a single input array
    and modifies this in place.
 #.
 Try to fix the example to use the new `Numpy iterator protocol